openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 # RPC

+This module implements communication between processes, including inter-process communication (IPC) on a single device and Remote Procedure Call (RPC) between processes of difference devices.
+IPC is implemented based on the Binder driver, and RPC is based on the software bus driver.

 > **NOTE**<br>
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.